damianhakert/damianhakert.github.io/source/handbook/finance/index.html.md

 In many cases, VAT will not be payable on transactions between GitLab BV and EU-based vendors/contractors, thanks to "Shifted VAT".
 To make use of this shifted VAT:

-* The vendor/contractor writes the phrase "VAT shifted to recipient according to article 44 and 196 of the European VAT Directive" on the invoice along with the VAT-number of GitLab BV (NL853740343B01).
+* The vendor/contractor writes the phrase "**VAT shifted to recipient according to article 44 and 196 of the European VAT Directive**" on the invoice along with the VAT-number of GitLab BV (NL853740343B01).
 * On the vendor's VAT return the revenue from GitLab BV goes to the rubric "Revenue within the EU".
 It goes without saying that vendors are responsible for their own correct and timely filings.
 * GitLab BV files the VAT on the VAT return, and is generally able to deduct this VAT all as part of the same return.

 ### Processing payment for invoices